This is a compilation of several blogs that I had on another website.

 From that period up to 1943 they were on the Eastern Front as part of the Hungarian 2nd Army near the Don bend, south of Voronezh.
-Miklosy was a replacement after the initial battles that cost more than 20% of the officers lives.
+Miklósy was a replacement after the initial battles that cost more than 20% of the officers lives.
 They served next to the Italian 8th Army.
 In January 1943 they would face the Russian attack in their region and the total collapse of the Hungarian 2nd army resulting in 60% casualties of the total strength.

 Colonel Miklosy would “only” receive the Iron Class 2nd class from his German allies.
-A relatively low award for a colonel with one year service on the Eastern Front.
+A relatively low award for a colonel with one year of service on the Eastern Front.
 Maybe he was not as co operative as they expected or not as active?
 What is certain his regiment was part of the 2nd Hungarian army that suffered great losses against the Russian forces during his command of the 32nd regiment and the Germans in general blaimed the Hungarians for the defeat near the Don.

 His career after the Eastern Front seemed shortlived.
-Upon his return to Hungary he got involved in the Hungarian youth movement, the Levente.
-His commander saw him as unfit for further commands and promotions so he retired.
+Upon his return to Hungary he got involved in the Hungarian youth movement, the Levente but his new commander saw him as unfit for further commands and promotions so he had to retire.
 This might have to do with the change in politics in Hungary in 1944 but the exact circumstances are unclear.
-At the end of the war he was taken back into the army with his rank of colonel to defend Hungary against the Russian enemy that was at the gates….
+Later testomonies do make it clear he did not cooperate with the Arrow Cross leadership so a political retirement does seem realistic.